 Convertible Bond and Note Risks

 There are always risks in investing in securities in general and convertible securities are no different.
-If one is investing in convertible securities that is set to market ratios or pricing – which are subject to fluctuation – one must take caution.
+If one is investing in convertible securities that are set to market ratios or pricing – which are subject to fluctuation – one must exercise caution.
 In addition to the conversion ratio risks an investor should take note of a company that issues a substantial number of shares (dilution issues or low pricing issues) and/or below market conversion pricing would have on the long term (and short term) impact on the company’s ability to raise additional capital.
 Like all good issuers, the company will write a prospectus.
-And like all good investors, he/she will read the prospectus to determine if the investment is the right move.
+And like all good investors, they will read the prospectus to determine if the investment is the right move.

 - How to Write a Prospectus